nanoix9/2019Papers/rm/comp811-assignment-stone.md

 ## Background

-DevOps, commonly accepted as a combination of development and operation, is dramatically gaining its popularity among both academic researchers and industrial practitioners in recent years [@Jabbari:2016:what-is-devops][@erich:2017:devops-practice].
+DevOps, commonly accepted as a combination of development and operation, is dramatically gaining its popularity among both academic researchers and industrial practitioners in recent years [@Jabbari:2016:what-is-devops] [@erich:2017:devops-practice].
 It is described as a culture or set of principles to improve the collaboration between developers and operators.
-It is usually empowered by cloud computing, containerization, automatic testing, continuous integration or continuous delivery, and primarily aims at bridging the gap between developer and operation teams [@huttermann2012devops-Developers].
+The development team contains programmers, testers, and quality assurance (QA) engineers in agile approaches, while operators includes system administrators (SysAdmins), database administrators (DBAs), and network technicians [@huttermann2012devops-Developers].
+It is usually empowered by cloud computing, containerization, automatic testing, continuous integration or continuous delivery [@Jabbari:2016:what-is-devops].
+DevOps aims at bridging the gap between developer and operation teams [@huttermann2012devops-Developers].
+The goal of DevOps is also defined as accelerating the speed and reducing the effort from development to operation without sacrificing software quality [@erich:2017:devops-practice].

 DevOps is not a standalone concept or method, but closely related to other concepts or methodologies in software engineering (SE), especially agile, lean, continuous delivery and continuous deployment [@lwakatare2016:relationship].
 They are based on different ideas but can be combined in practice and benefit from each other.
 Though these concepts have overlaps, similarities and differences, it is important to clarify these concepts to better understand and practice DevOps in both academic and industrial area.
 Furthermore, different methodologies can be used simultaneously in real world software development activities and benefit each other [@Jabbari:2016:what-is-devops].

 Agile development method[@beck:2001:agile-Manifesto] has been widely adopted by software industry and is accepted as the mainstream development method by software industry.
 Recently it is shown to have a close relationship with DevOps and a trend of adoption of DevOps by Agile Team[@lwakatare2016:relationship].
-Therefore, it is important to reveal the world wide trends in practice, and, furthermore, find out whether there is any significant regional characteristic in the world.
+Therefore, it is important to reveal the world wide trends in practice.
+Furthermore, software development, especially global software engineering, is proved to be significantly affected by cultural factors [@Deshpande:2010], such as individualism versus collectivism, and task- or relationship-oriented [@olsen:2003], so it is also important to find out whether there is any significant regional characteristic in the world.

 ## Purpose of study {#sec:rq}

 The purpose of this study is to investigate the practice of introducing DevOps into Agile development.
 To be more specific, this study will address the following two research questions:

-  + RQ1: what important aspects are the software development practitioners concerned about in the adoption of DevOps by Agile team?
+  + *RQ1: What important aspects are the software development practitioners concerned about in the adoption of DevOps by Agile teams?* The goal of this research question is to achieve a generalised view from industrial and practical perspective, which is expected to provide an in-depth understanding of the practice of DevOps in agile environment, as well as to aid practitioners from industry in the transition from agile to DevOps.
-  + RQ2: Is there any significant difference among different regions or cultures?
-If yes, what are the differences?
+  + *RQ2: Is there any significant difference among different regions or cultures?
+If yes, what are the differences?* This study will briefly investigate the regional characteristics on the adoption of DevOps by agile teams, which is expected to contribute to the studies of culture factors on software engineering from DevOps and agile perspectives, and to aid the practitioners from global teams in DevOps practice.

 ## Structure of the report

 The rest of this report is organised as follows.
-In [@sec:liter] the background and related work are described. [@Sec:meth] explains in detail the research method used in this study, and [@sec:result] presents the main findings. [@Sec:discu] discusses and try to interprets the findings in previous section. [@Sec:concl] concludes the report and outlooks the possible future works.
+In [@sec:liter] the background and related work are described. [@Sec:meth] explains in detail the research method used in this study, and [@sec:result] presents the main findings.
+Thereafter, [@Sec:discu] discusses and interprets the findings in previous section, followed by the examination of assumptions and limitations in [@sec:ass], and conclusions of the report and outlooks of the possible future works in [@sec:concl].

 # Literature Review {#sec:liter}

+This section provides an overview of studies related to DevOps and agile, reviewing on both their findings and research methods.

 ## Related Findings

 There are a few publications focusing on or including the topic of DevOps and agile.
 In [@huttermann2012devops-Developers] DevOps is described as a broadened usage of agile.
 In this book, project development often contains five phases, namely inception, elaboration, construction, transition, and operations.
 While agile software development process spans from inception to transition, DevOps covers the stages from elaboration to operations, and may include other departments such as finance and human resource (HR).
 In [@Jabbari:2016:what-is-devops] various aspects of the relationship between agile and DevOps was revealed by systematic mapping study.
 DevOps can be described as an extension of agile method and can achieve agile goals in software delivery and operation stages.
 From the overall point of view, agile and DevOps are complementary and DevOps can benefit from agile method, though DevOps cannot satisfy all principles in agile manifesto [@Jabbari:2016:what-is-devops].
-The similar idea that DevOps is an evolution or extension of agile software development is also identified In [@lwakatare2016:relationship], where DevOps is compared to agile, lean and continuous deployment was studied by multivocal literature review.
+This study employs systematic literature review so it does not directly reflect the practical viewpoints, and this study also explicitly listed the consideration of practitioner perspectives as one of future works.
+Another similar idea that DevOps is an evolution or extension of agile software development is also identified In [@lwakatare2016:relationship], where DevOps is compared to agile, lean and continuous deployment was studied by multivocal literature review.
 Further more, the authors also claim that DevOps and agile are related with respect to four topics, that is, 1) origin and background, 2) adoption, 3) implementation, and 4) goals and values.
 It is also described that DevOps and agile software development share some common principles and are motivated by similar goals and values.
+This study only partly focus on DevOps and agile so the findings are limited.
 In [@erich:2017:devops-practice] the DevOps usage in practice is studied by qualitative methods, in which the term DevOps is referred by some organisations introducing agile and lean software development methods into the operational activities.

-Some researches pay attention to more realistic problems. [@Elberzhager:2017:agile-to-devops] presents a study focusing on the strategy, organisation, goal, and benefit of introducing DevOps into agile development, by detailed investigating the practical experience at Fujitsu Enabling Software Technology GmbH (Fujitsu EST).
+Some researches pay attention to more realistic problems. [@Elberzhager:2017:agile-to-devops] presents a study focusing on the strategy, organisation, goal, and benefit of introducing DevOps into agile development, by detailed investigating the practical experience at two companies.
 Another case study is also conducted to explore the mechanism of  collaboration and particular dependency management in large-scale agile DevOps teams [@stray:2019:dm-large].
-Practical issues about the reason, approach and benefits of introducing DevOps are studied by interview with practitioners from a range of European software companies that already follow agile processes [@erich:2017:devops-practice].
+These two case studies rely on data of specific organisations so does not reflect a wide range of viewpoints from industry.
+Practical issues about the reason, approach and benefits of introducing DevOps are studied by interview with practitioners from a range of software companies from European and the US that already follow agile processes [@erich:2017:devops-practice].
+This study mainly focus on the adoption of DevOps and are lack of the investigations on the relationship between agile and DevOps.
 From the profession and employment point of view, the Knowledge, Skills and Abilities (KSA) for modern web application development are discovered and how these KSAs support DevOps are investigated [@bang2013ksa] from three real life web projects.
 In another paper [@hussain2017nz], the Knowledge, Skills and Capabilities (KSCs) required for DevOps is discovered from local job advertisements in New Zealand, as well as the Global Software Engineering (GSE) is revealed.
+These two studies focus on the perspective of KSA/KSC required for practitioners and do not directly reflect the practice and opinions of engineers in industrial environment.
 In [@Hemon2019:smart][@hemon:2019:Conceptualizing-smarter] the authors studied the skills including both hard and soft skills, roles, and pattern of collaborations in transition from agile to DevOps.
+It is identified three levels of automation or maturity in such transition: agile, continuous integration, and continuous delivery.

 ## Related Methods